 While each subscription is identified in the Information section of an app’s listing in the App Store, Apple seems to want third-party developers to be very clear on the pricing by including it in the Description field, which resides further up on the page.

 The Evernote app (app description pictured above) is a good example of how this information is exposed to users in the Description section.
-The prices of all available subscription tiers are displayed along with additional information on how the subscription behaves in terms of the how the user is charged and how the subscription is renewed.
+The prices of all available subscription tiers are displayed along with additional information on how the subscription behaves in terms of how the user is charged and how the subscription is renewed.

 Submit At Least One In-App Purchase for Approval with Your App’s First Version